 I am currently Visiting Research Scholar at the University of Hawaii at Manoa.
 Prior to coming here, I worked for 4 years as Assistant Professor of Geophysics at the Universidade do Estado do Rio de Janeiro (UERJ), Brazil.
 There, I developed and taught courses in geophysics and programming and numerical methods.
 I received my PhD from the Observatório Nacional, Brazil, for the creation of the open-source software Tesseroid and Fatiando a Terra and for my work on large-scale gravity inversion.
 I am a member of the PINGA lab, a research group for inverse problems in geophysics.
 My research focuses on inverse problems in potential field geophysics with a heavy dose of open-source software development.
 Lately, I am developing the Python bindings for the Generic Mapping Tools.
 I do my best to bring more openness to the scientific process and to train the next generation of scientists in the best practices of reproducible computational experiments.

-I post about my research on social networking sites and have a moderate presence on Twitter mostly (links at the top of the page).
-Most of my research output is available around the internet, usually in Github repositories.
+I post about my research on social networking sites and have a moderate presence on Twitter (links at the top of the page).
+Most of my research output is available around the internet, usually through Github repositories.
 You can find me and my research, code, articles, and data at: